 Frequently Asked Questions

-How do I access my online class in Canvas, and what do I do after that?
+How do I access my online class and get started using Canvas?

 My course is not available in Canvas, what do I do?

 Instructors must publish the course in Canvas before it will appear in your Canvas Dashboard.
 Most instructors publish their courses on the first day of classes.
-If you cannot access your Canvas course on the first day of classes, contact your instructor using the contact information available on the course listing in Student Self-Service.
+If you cannot access your Canvas course on the first day of classes, contact your instructor using the contact information available on the course listing in Student Self-Service and Student Planning.
 You can find Student Self-Service by logging into the Pioneer Portal.

 How do I get started using Zoom in my Canvas course?

 Students in a Canvas course do not need to have a Zoom account in order to join a Zoom Meeting in Canvas.
-If Zoom is available on your Course Navigation Menu, a student can see all upcoming Zoom meetings and Cloud Recordings associated with that course.
+If Zoom is available on your Course Navigation Menu, a student can see all upcoming Zoom Meetings and Recordings associated with that course.
 Zoom Meetings will be saved as Panopto Recordings in your Canvas course.

 For more information review Zoom in Canvas (Students).
 Contact your instructor with additional questions.